 - Any areas exposed to sunlight, especially windows and door frames, will lose shine over time.
 It is recommended to apply a single coat every two years to keep them looking fresh.

-Exterior paintwork maintenance
+Exterior paint maintenance

 - All window sills and door frames need to be checked for bubbles and fading.
 These features may need to be sanded back and re-painted with one coat to maintain that brand new look every two years.

 - After you have checked for any problem areas or repairs it is important to note how dirty the exterior is.
 It is essential to occasionally wash down your exterior as dirt begins to collect.
-The more frequently you do this, the less the build up.
+The more frequently you do this, the less the build-up.
 Annual washing is often stipulated as a condition of warranties provided by paint manufacturers and painting applicators.

 - Please note that high-pressure washing can actually damage your paint finish.
 It is recommended to carry out normal pressure washing with your garden hose and a soft brush to loosen dirt.
 This will brighten your paint finish considerably.